I took a couple of days to recover from the whirlwind of the last two weeks, and wanted to wrap up my thoughts on Tomás’ latest visit:

 When you first start tango, we simply advise you to wear shoes that strap securely to your feet, have non-marking soles, and are easy to pivot in.

 Wear the heel height that is comfortable for you.
 You don’t have to wear 9 cm heels to be a “real” tango dancer.
 I personally wear shoes that are 7 to 8 cm.
 This is the right height for me because I don’t slide into the front of the shoe.
-In a higher heel I also tower over many of the leaders I like to dance with.
+In higher heels I also tower over many of the leaders I like to dance with.
 As you progress in your dance, you can wear higher heels.

 The soles of tango shoes are usually made of leather.
 This is the most versatile surface, and you can pivot on just about anything that’s not rubberized.
 Some tango shoes have suede soles, which are also good for pivots but require maintenance.